How to Prevent Shark Attacks

 Sharks have an extraordinary sense of smell and can detect a drop of blood in several hundred million parts of water, according to researchers.

-Blood indicates the presence of something to eat and may attract sharks, says Peirce, but what’s often not realized is that urine has the exact same effect.
+Blood indicates the presence of something to eat and may attract sharks, says Peirce, but what’s often not realized is that urine has the same effect.
 And if you’re sitting on a surfboard in the water all day, you’re peeing all day through your wetsuit.

 Women who are menstruating should stay on the beach and people who cut themselves while swimming should get out of the water.